ying-hui-he/ying-hui-he.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
-I'm Yinghui He (pronounced as _Yee·ng-Hway Huh_), a first-year PhD student at Princeton University Computer Science Department.
-I work with [Sanjeev Arora](https://www.cs.princeton.edu/~arora/) at [Princeton Language and Intelligence](https://pli.princeton.edu/) (PLI).
-I'm broadly interested in Natural Language Processing, especially the two-way relation between artificial intelligence and human cognition.
-Prior to that, I finished my B.S.E in Computer Science at the University of Michigan, where I had the honor to work with [Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) (at the [LIT Lab](https://lit.eecs.umich.edu/)) and [Wei Hu](https://weihu.me/).
+I'm Yinghui He (pronounced as _Yee·ng-Hway Huh_), a second-year PhD student at Princeton University Computer Science Department.
+I'm honored to be advised by [Sanjeev Arora](https://www.cs.princeton.edu/~arora/) at [Princeton Language and Intelligence](https://pli.princeton.edu/) (PLI).
+I work in Natural Language Processing, pursuing to develop LLMs and agents to understand the two-way relation between artificial intelligence and human cognition.
+I finished my Bachelor's degree in Computer Science at the University of Michigan, where I had the honor to work with [Rada Mihalcea](https://web.eecs.umich.edu/~mihalcea/) (at the [LIT Lab](https://lit.eecs.umich.edu/)) and [Wei Hu](https://weihu.me/).

 # Publications